-A letter from our Founder, Talyn Rahman-Figueroa.
+A letter from our Founding CEO, Talyn Rahman-Figueroa.

 My journey to becoming a diplomat began when I represented Britain at the United Nations COP15 in Copenhagen.
 It was one of the most important international summits of my generation and it resulted in failure.
 Little consensus.
 No binding agreement.
 Zero care.
 It was the first time I would confront the limitations faced by the diplomatic service.